Caring for a child with attention deficit hyperactivity disorder (ADHD) can be draining.

 If you're an adult living with ADHD, you may find the following advice useful:

 • if you find it hard to stay organised, then make lists, keep diaries, stick up reminders and set aside some time to plan what you need to do

 • find ways to help you relax, such as listening to music or learning relaxation techniques

 • if you have a job, speak to your employer about your condition, and discuss anything they can do to help you work better

 • talk to your doctor about your suitability to drive, as you'll need to tell the Driver and Vehicle Licensing Agency (DVLA) if your ADHD affects your driving

 • contact or join a local or national support group – these organisations can put you in touch with other people in a similar situation, and can be a good source of support, information and advice

 follow the above link for information on assessment and diagnosis.
-In Hull the waiting list for assessment is currently around two years.
+In Hull the waiting list for assessment is currently around four years.

 We offer an ADHD group for children that runs weekly on a Wednesday evening, please email for more information. email@example.com